ForNetCode/documentation/guide/quick-start.md

 If you like to build ForNet from the source code, please refer [Develop Guide](./develop) for more information.

 ### Client
-you can download client binary app at Github <a :href="`${$sourceUrl}/releases`">release page</a>, it now supports macOS、Linux and Windows 11.
+you can download client binary app at Github <a :href="`${$sourceUrl}/releases`">release page</a>, it now supports macOS、Linux and Windows 11. **Client needs root/administrator permission to run**, unix is to create tun, Windows is to install driver.

 ### Server
-The manager server is written by Scala, you can deploy the jar or docker image.
+The manager server is written by Scala 3, you can deploy the jar or docker image.
 It uses Postgres to store data. and uses [rmqtt](https://github.com/rmqtt/rmqtt) to interact with client.

 There is <a :href="`${$sourceUrl}/tree/main/command/docker-compose/simple/docker-compose.yml`">docker-compose.yml</a> for quick start, you can ship it with:
 ```shell